What are the top books of 2020? From The New York Times bestsellers to the most popular new releases, here are all of this year’s must-read books.

 After the death of her fiance, Lydia is struggling to cope.
 Thanks to an experimental sleeping pill, she gets a chance to live the life she would have had with her fiance in her dreams.
 However, living in her dream life is messing with her waking life.
 Which life should she choose?
 Silver does an excellent job showing how much grief has changed Lydia and how dangerous it is to interfere with the grief process.
 Read more →

-One of the most anticipated Spring 2020 book releases is this dark debut novel exploring the relationship between a naive young girl and her manipulative teacher.
+This dark debut novel explores the relationship between a naive young girl and her manipulative teacher.
 As a fifteen-year-old, Vanessa began an affair with her 42-year-old English teacher.
 Now almost two decades later, when allegations arise against Mr. Strane, Vanessa must confront the reality of her past and reassess her first love.
 In the post #Metoo era, Russell raises questions about such pressing topics as consent and victimhood.
 Read more →

 Share This Post: